 Totem Star empowers youth with life skills through music production and performance to increase leadership, civic engagement, and community building.
 Using the model of a record label, aspiring young artists record original songs, perform at events they help produce, and receive mentorship from culturally relevant touring artists and music industry professionals.

-In 2010, a recording studio in South Seattle released a compilation created by an unlikely group of new artists: youth newly-released from juvenile detention.
-The album was the result of a six week workshop during which the kids were encouraged to make sense of what was happening to them on the streets.
+In 2010, a mobile recording studio based in South Seattle called Totem Star released a compilation created by an unlikely group of new artists: youth just released from juvenile detention.
+The album was the result of a six-week work training program during which the youth were encouraged to make sense of what was happening to them on the streets.
 Then Mayor Michael McGinn was so moved by the stories of the youth that he invited them to visit his office at Seattle City Hall, calling his entire staff into a conference room for a listening party.

 What was intended to be a one-off project slowly grew into a nonprofit organization through partnerships with organizations like the Juvenile Rehabilitation Administration, Office of Arts & Culture, and the Jubilation Foundation.
-Totem Star is now a community of young recording artists building life skills like communication, collaboration, and critical thinking through their creative pursuits in music production and performance.
+Totem Star is now a diverse community of young recording artists building life skills like communication, collaboration, and critical thinking through their creative pursuits in music production and performance.

 Born and raised on the island of O`ahu, Daniel Pak is the singer, songwriter, and producer of Seattle reggae band Kore Ionz.
 In 2006, Pak met Thaddeus Turner while producing youth bands at a summer music camp, and in 2010 they co-founded Totem Star to provide opportunities for young people to record and perform music.
 Pak serves as Advisor to the Board of Governors for the Pacific Northwest Chapter of the Grammys and is a member of the Seattle Music Commission.